uviclibraries/rstudio/basics-0.md

 <br>

-The command you just ran has now appeared in your console (bottom left window)

-- the goat.weight vector is now listed in the Environment tab (top right window) under <u>Values</u>.<br>
+As a reminder of how R and RStudio work, the command you just ran should have appeared in your console (bottom left window).
+The `goat.weight` vector should also now be listed in the Environment tab (top right window) under <u>Values</u>.<br>

 <br>

 <div class="task-box" markdown="1">

-⭐ <u>Task 1.2-2</u>
+⭐ <u>Task 3.3-2</u>

 **View objects.**